- City Clerk

 The Office of the City Clerk is, by law, responsible for the custody of all laws and Ordinances of the city and for keeping a regular and correct journal of the proceedings of the Board of Directors.
 This department traditionally serves as the historian of the community, and is called upon daily by elected officials, government staff or the public at large to produce some type of record.
-The City Clerk oversees the Deputy City Clerk and the Revenue Collector.
+The City Clerk oversees the Deputy City Clerk.

 Creation of the Board of Directors Meeting Agenda Packet

 - Board of Directors proceedings including agendas, minutes, and any other material distributed during official meetings.

 - Monthly/quarterly/annual reports such as the CAFR, budget book, A & P reports, Comprehensive Plan